 We previously noted that extrapolating from academic research can lead you down the wrong path—this is why it’s important to test bias interventions for specific situations.
 For example, even though we tested the same 20 biases across COVID-19 and adult vaccines, we found only a partial overlap in successful approaches.

 We found that four bias triggers had a strong impact on willingness to get an adult vaccine (shingles, HPV or pneumococcal).
 And only two of them were the same as what we found worked for COVID-19 vaccination: Social Facilitation and Confirmation Bias.
+Globally, the Social Facilitation nudge drove 18% of hesitant people to become likely to get a general adult vaccine, and the Confirmation Bias nudge drove 11% of hesitant people to become likely to get a general adult vaccine (n=2,197).
 Reminding people that others are watching and that their vaccination status can affect their social behaviors can motivate them to get vaccinated.
 Similarly, getting people to think about why someone would want to get vaccinated improves their own willingness to get vaccinated.
-This tactic had an even more dramatic effect for men under 50 and for respondents who described themselves as Black or Hispanic/Latino(a).
+This tactic had an even more dramatic effect for men under 50 and for respondents who described themselves as Black or Hispanic.

 The 4 interventions that encouraged hesitant people to get adult vaccinations